oracle-livelabs/developer/dotnet-adb-quickstart/web-server/web-server.md

     ![Upload the private key](./images/cloud-shell-key-upload.png)

 4. We will use SSH to securely connect to the compute instance.
-In Cloud Shell, move the private key to the **.ssh** directory and change into that directory by entering the following commands:
+In Cloud Shell, move the private key to the **.ssh** directory and change into that directory.
+If the **.ssh** directory is not available, you can skip this step.

     ```
     <copy>mv <private_ssh_key> .ssh</copy>